mhallerud/multiplex_wormhole/docs/8_SpecificityChecks.md

 - **dG** : Upper DeltaG threshold to include primer-binding sites.
 Both the FWD and REV primer-binding site must meet this threshold for the sequence to be plotted.
 Use 'NA' to skip, or if thermodynamics haven't been calculated.
 (Default: 0)
 - **dG_end** : Upper DeltaG threshold for 3' ends to include primer-binding sites.
 Both the FWD and REV primer-binding sites must meet this threshold for the sequence to be plotted.
 (Default: NA)
 - **MAX_AMPLICON_SIZE** : Max off-target amplicon size to include in plots.
 Requires "product_length" field output by offtarget_thermodynamics above, otherwise set to NA to skip.
 (Default: 600)
+- **THREADS** : Number of processors (for multi-threading).
+(NOTE: This is multi-threading on a single machine, not multiprocessing across nodes/cores!)

 ### Output
 This example shows predicted off-target amplification of *Mustela*, with a 51-bp difference in the *Mustela* sequence compared to the target *Martes caurina* amplicon.